-- (3) Employees who had close contacts will have a negative COVID-19 test taken within three and five days after the close contact or will be excluded and follow the return to work requirements of Section 9, starting from the date of the last known close contact. - (4) We will provide additional testing when deemed necessary by Cal/OSHA. - c) Exemption: for returned cases who did not develop symptoms after returning to work pursuant to Section 9, no testing is required. - 3) Exclusion of COVID-19 cases - a) LEA will ensure COVID-19 cases are excluded from the workplace in accordance with Section 9 of this program. - (1) Or as ordered by the local health officer at VCPH as applicable. - 4) Face Coverings - a) During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be required to wear face coverings during the outbreak status, especially in indoor settings. - 5) Respiratory Protection - a) Employees will be notified of their right to request and receive an N 95 filtering face mask for voluntary use, as indicated in Section 14. - 6) COVID-19 investigation, review, and hazard correction. - a) Investigation and review - (1) An investigation will commence immediately to determine possible workplace-related factors that contributed to the COVID-19 outbreak in accordance with Section 8 of this program. - (2) During an outbreak, we will immediately perform a review of potentially relevant COVID-19 policies, procedures, and controls and implement changes as needed to prevent further spread of COVID-19.
-The investigation and review will be documented and include: - (a) Evaluations will be repeated if a COVID-19 outbreak or major COVID-19 outbreak occur. - (b) Investigation of new or unabated COVID-19 hazards. - (c) Leave policies and practices and whether employees are discouraged from remaining home when sick. - (d) COVID-19 testing policies. - (e) Air supply, outside and filtered. - (f) Air filtration. - b) Review Cal/OSHA and CDPH Updates - (1) Every thirty days that the outbreak continues.
+a) During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be required to wear face coverings during the outbreak status, especially in indoor settings.

+5) Respiratory Protection

+- a) Employees will be notified of their right to request and receive an N 95 filtering face mask for voluntary use, as indicated in Section 14. - 6) COVID-19 investigation, review, and hazard correction. - a) Investigation and review - (1) An investigation will commence immediately to determine possible workplace-related factors that contributed to the COVID-19 outbreak in accordance with Section 8 of this program. - (2) During an outbreak, we will immediately perform a review of potentially relevant COVID-19 policies, procedures, and controls and implement changes as needed to prevent further spread of COVID-19.
+The investigation and review will be documented and include: - (a) Evaluations will be repeated if a COVID-19 outbreak or major COVID-19 outbreak occur. - (b) Investigation of new or unabated COVID-19 hazards. - (c) Leave policies and practices and whether employees are discouraged from remaining home when sick. - (d) COVID-19 testing policies. - (e) Air supply, outside and filtered. - (f) Air filtration. - b) Review Cal/OSHA and CDPH Updates - (1) Every thirty days that the outbreak continues. - (2) In response to new information or to new or previously unrecognized COVID-19 hazards. - (3) When otherwise necessary. - c) Hazard Correction. - (1) Implementing changes to reduce the transmission of COVID-19 based on the investigation and review. - (2) In addition to corrections outlined in Section $\underline{6}$, we will consider: - (a) Moving indoor tasks outdoors or having them performed remotely, when feasible and allowed.

-- (2) In response to new information or to new or previously unrecognized COVID-19 hazards. - (3) When otherwise necessary. - c) Hazard Correction. - (1) Implementing changes to reduce the transmission of COVID-19 based on the investigation and review. - (2) In addition to corrections outlined in Section 6, we will consider: - (a) Moving indoor tasks outdoors or having them performed remotely, when feasible and allowed. - (b) Increasing physical distancing as much as possible. - (c) During an outbreak or major outbreak, solid, clear partitions are installed to enhance, not replace, physical distancing.
+- (b) Increasing physical distancing as much as possible. - (c) During an outbreak or major outbreak, solid, clear partitions are installed to enhance, not replace, physical distancing.